t-davidson/fragile-families-challenge/README.md

 ## Questions?

-If you have any questions please don't hesitate to contact me via e-mail (see my Github profile)  or to make an `Issue` on this repository.
+If you have any questions please don't hesitate to contact me via e-mail.